News and Events

 - Japan Student Service Organization

-**Universities Participating by Providing Information Kits (20) (in random order)
+**The Japanese Universities that Provided Information Kits (20) (in random order)

 - Obihiro University of Agriculture and Veterinary Medicine